StampyAI/alignment-research-dataset/README.md

 ## Contributing

-Join us on [Rob Mile's discord server](https://discord.com/invite/7wjJbFJnSN) in the #stampy-dev channel.
+The this scraper code and dataset is maintained by volunteers at StampyAI / AI Safety Info.
+[Learn more](https://coda.io/d/AI-Safety-Info_dfau7sl2hmG/Get-involved_susRF#_lufSr) or join us on [Rob Miles AI Discord server](https://discord.gg/vjFSCDyMCy).

 ## Citing the Dataset